Appleseed/learn/docs/portal/install/index.rst

     .. image:: ../images/User-Access1.jpg

-  * Give this user db_owner in the user mapping section to your Database
+  * Give this user db_owner in the user mapping section to your database.

    .. image:: ../images/User-Access2.jpg

-   Or watch the video `here <https://www.youtube.com/watch?v=msYQfoScTJs>`_.
+  * Or watch the video `here <https://www.youtube.com/watch?v=msYQfoScTJs>`_.

-* Set up the Appleseed Site
+* Set up the Appleseed Site.
-  * Unzip the archive to a non-windows controled folder such as C:\\Appleseed [ ie : Not the Windows folder or folders locked ]
+  * Unzip the archive to a non-windows controled folder such as C:\\Appleseed [ ie : Not the Windows folder or folders locked ].

     .. image:: ../images/Unzip.jpg

- * Change permissions on the Appleseed directories
+ * Change permissions on the Appleseed directories.
   * Right click on the Website Folder (e.g. / Appleseed Website).
   * Click on the *Properties* button at the bottom.
   * Click on the "Security* tab at the top (third from the left).